cofoeducistudent/tam-ms1-c/README.md

 1. Have a nice clean fresh and simple look with a colour scheme that fits the material.
 They will supply images.
 2. They wish to show picture stills and/or  promotional material for the film to entice the audience.
 3. They also wish to show a movie trailer to help entice the audience, wheting their appetite.
+4. Provide an ability to offer the user more off-line information (Like a press-kit)
-4. Finally  they wish to collect basic contact details from users for future promotional and marketing endeavours.
+5. Finally  they wish to collect basic contact details from users for future promotional and marketing endeavours.

 #### Advanced potential features
 **Black Eagle Films have indicated that in the future, there is a chance that they would wish the website to be capable of sending messages back to their fans utilising the contact details gathered.
 However, they have agreed that this feature will fall under a different release**.